Media & First Amendment Law, Environmental Law, and Complex Commercial Litigation

 Tel: 716-340-2200 x.
 225

 Joseph M. Finnerty

-With almost 40 years of legal experience, Joe Finnerty represents print, electronic, and internet-based news media organizations in all aspects of news gathering and dissemination, First Amendment issues, and defamation defense.
+With over 40 years of legal experience, Joe Finnerty represents print, electronic, and internet-based news media organizations in all aspects of news gathering and dissemination, First Amendment issues, and defamation defense.
 Of his many cases, Joe won a decision declaring New York’s statutory ban on cameras in the courtroom inapplicable to photographic coverage.
 That ruling came in the nationally infamous trial of James Kopp for the sniper murder of abortion provider Dr. Barnett Slepian.
 Joe has written many articles and has spoken at numerous events with respect to Media Law issues.